jacoscaz/treesandrobots.github.io/_posts/2022-05-29-dogs-fur-vacuum-cleaners.md

    alternative.
 The Dyson has, so far, proven to be _excellent_ in this regard.
    Everything is painless and straightforward, from daily emptying to complete teardown.
-3. **Durability**: a stick vacuum cleaner should not feel like a toy a should be capable of withstanding minor stresses to its frame.
+3. **Durability**: a stick vacuum cleaner should not feel like a toy and should be capable of withstanding minor stresses to its frame.
 I've never had any structural issue with either the Rowenta or the Dyson, although the former did feel significantly sturdier than the latter.
 They don't quite feel